01 Apr What is Terrazzo?

 Hospitals and Healthcare Facilities

 Terrazzo provides a cleaner and sanitary flooring option for hospitals.
 The floor is nonporous and is resistant to the growth of bacteria, mold, and mildew.
 This makes it an exceptional choice for healthcare facilities today.
 Because epoxy terrazzo has a seamless surface as well, it becomes easier for wheeled transportation like hospital beds and wheelchairs to move from place to place.
 Studies have indicated that a hospital’s design can help patients heal at faster rates.

 First impressions are important for businesses.
 Therefore, many corporate headquarters welcome existing and potential clients with a calming and inviting environment.
 Terrazzo floors are installed in offices for this effect and it even has a positive impact on an employee’s productivity.
 Companies can build their brand by installing their corporate logo in the main lobby.
 Companies can also showcase their brand colors throughout the hallways and office spaces.

 Homes and Apartments

 Let’s not forget homes.
 It is one of the biggest investments in a person’s life.
-Due to the customization of terrazzo, homeowners look for solutions that would benefit their kitchen, bathroom or living quarters.
+Due to the customization of terrazzo, homeowners look for solutions that would benefit their kitchen, bathroom, or living quarters.
 These solutions include floors, countertops, backsplashes, and shower stalls.
-Because the building material lasts a lifetime, homeowners willing to invest in terrazzo benefit from the low maintenance.
+Because the building material lasts a lifetime, homeowners willing to invest in this type of floor also benefit from the low maintenance.
 Homeowners can build custom flooring or countertop that meets their design preferences.